nikitaDanilenko/pubquiz-server/Readme.md

 This program consitutes a REST backend for the quiz service.
 It handles various commands corresponding to creating, updating, and locking quizzes.
-There is no deletion option, for future comparability, but deletion can be usually handled manually by someone with access to the actual files.
+There is no deletion option, for future comparability, but deletion can be usually handled manually by someone with access to the database.

 ## Features

-1. Creating new quizzes creates empty point pages for the whole quiz, and the individual groups.
-   It also handles the entry on the main front page, where all quizzes listed in the quiz directory are presented for future reference.
+1. The quizzes are stored in the database with all relevant settings, which include
+   - Name, date, and place of the quiz
+   - The teams, including possibly chosen individual names
+   - Reachable points for each round
+   - Reached points for each round
+   - The number of questions in the regular rounds.
+   The number of questions is only necessary for proper updates of the settings, it does not have any further use.

 1. Upon quiz creation, the server also creates two PDF files.